Unleash/unleash/website/docs/reference/environments.md

 ![A graph showing how environments work.
 Each project can have multiple features, and each feature can have different activation strategies in each of its environments.](/img/environments_overview.svg 'A feature toggle exists across all environments, but take different activation strategies per environment.')

+## Environment types

+All environments in Unleash have a **type**.
+By default, Unleash uses the types "development" and "production", but you can assign any value you want.
+The environment type is used to ...
+What?

+The **production** environment type is special, in that Unleash will show additional confirmation prompts when you do something that could impact users.

 ## Global and project-level environments

 Environments exist on a global level, so they are available to all projects within Unleash.
 However, every [project](./projects.md) might not need to use every environment.
 That's why you can also choose which of the global environments should be available within a project.